slevomat/coding-standard/README.md

 This is very useful during refactoring to clean up dead code and injected dependencies.

+This sniff supports `alwaysUsedPropertiesAnnotations` setting to mark certain properties as always used, for example the ones with `@ORM\Column` annotations.
+Also, `alwaysUsedPropertiesSuffixes` can be set to mark properties with name ending with a certain string to be always marked as used.

 ### SlevomatCodingStandard.Arrays.TrailingArrayComma 🔧

 Commas after last element in an array make adding a new element easier and result in a cleaner versioning diff.